arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

     batch.size=100
     ```

-1. Run the following command to verify that the **flights** topic in the Cloudera cluster is accessible from the HDInsight Kafka cluster:
+1. Run the following command to verify that the **flights** topic in the MapR cluster is accessible from the HDInsight Kafka cluster:

     ---